dmsi/identeco/README.md

 ## v0.1.4-alpha

 - [ ] TBD
-- [ ] Move issue token functionality to a module
 - [ ] Return appropriate HTTP status code in all cases instead of 500